DataScience-Project-New-Group-4/Employee-Churn/README.md

 4. What is the ratio or precentage of hiring to retention?

-5. What age bracket or gender churns?
+5. What age bracket or gender churns most?

 **Data Visualization**